 - Personal fulfilment

-- Contribute to the development of a colleague
+- Contribution to the development of a colleague

 - Share your skills, knowledge and expertise

-- Increase skills in coaching, listening and modelling
+- Increase your skills in coaching, listening, influencing, communicating and modelling

 - Build your professional network

-- Share the achievements and success of your mentee
+- Share in the achievements and success of your mentee